AutomatedArchitecture/sirenofshame-uwp/readme.md

 An ASP.Net Core web project that that is the origin of the administrative web portal of the siren of shame raspberry pi project.

+To deploy initially run `gulp deploy` (generally only required once).
+Then run without debugging in Visual Studio.
+After that `gulp watch` will continually monitor and compile all typescript files.

 To deploy to the pi run `gulp pideploy` which will copy the Angular 2 based web app into SirenOfShame.Uwp.Background/wwwroot/